PromyLOPh/guix-hpc-website/posts/guix-hpc-debuts.md

 # Stay tuned!

-Truth to be said, to our knowledge, Guix is currently deployed only on a handful of supercomputers today: the MDC runs it, so does UMC Utrecht, Inria’s research center in Bordeaux will deploy it on its cluster in the coming months, and a look at the activity on the `guix-devel` mailing list suggests that several other HPC deployments are actively used in
+Truth to be said, to our knowledge, Guix is currently deployed only on a handful of supercomputers today: the MDC runs it, so does the UBC, Inria’s research center in Bordeaux will deploy it on its cluster in the coming months, and a look at the activity on the `guix-devel` mailing list suggests that several other HPC deployments are actively used in